zfs-old-crap/linkytime/docs/DeveloperGuide.md

    1. Prerequisites: List all upcoming/archived meetings with the `list` or `archive` command.
 Prerequisite of [editing meetings](#edit-meetings).
    2. Test case: Edit the date of a meeting such that it is still displayable by the current meeting list. e.g. If the meeting list is showing upcoming meetings, then the edited meeting should still be an upcoming meeting and vice versa.<br>
       Expected: The meetings in the meeting list are still displayed in chronological order.

-### Deleting a person

-1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Module